PentesterArchive/Privilege-Escalation/Linux/Cron jobs Privilege escalation.md

 ## Cron jobs exploitation 2
 In some situations we can find an existing cron job where the script is deleted.
-If the full path of the script is not defined cron will refer to the paths listed under the PATH variable <br />
-in the /etc/crontab file.
-In this case, we should be able to create a script under our user’s home folder<br />
-and it should be run by the cron job owner.
+If the full path of the script is not defined cron will refer to the paths listed under the PATH variable in the /etc/crontab file.
+In this case, we should be able to create a script under our user’s home folder and it should be run by the cron job owner.